nadrino/kotor-walkthrough/kotor/walkthrough/031_Dantooine.md

 ![](../resources/images/screenshots/danHostileAnimals.png)

-- Go left, see the ruins (not now ? -> cinematic better when we will go latter)
+- Go left, see the ruins (make sense to go now)
 - Go south (loading)
 - First kill all animals on the left and go to the Matale's house
 - Talk to their droid